 The owner (via UniLodge), can try to recover all or part of the bond at the end of a tenancy if:

 The Resident Handbook is designed to help you to get to know the building and familiarise yourself with your rights and responsibilities as a resident.
-We hope that this Handbook will prove useful to you in answering any questions you have, and in assisting you with the most common concerns that you may have.
+We hope this Handbook will prove useful to you in answering any questions you have and assisting you with the most common concerns you may have.